LilaShiba/9th_grade_boot_camp/README.md

 | Goal                                        | Method
 | --------------------------------------------|------------------------------------------------------------------------------
 | Make how-to guides for program 0 and 1      | [check list](https://github.com/kyle1james/9th_grade_boot_camp/blob/master/how_to_things.md)
-| Complete labs 1 - 3                         | Design, program, and commen your own unique programs
+| Complete labs 1 - 3                         | Design, program, and comment your own unique programs
 | Pick your group role                        | How will you help in a team
 | Product research                            | What is your startup's product or service
 | Debate Topic                                | Prepare for debate